Trisha Krishnan: Other work and media image

 An ardent animal lover, Trisha has been the Goodwill Ambassador of PETA.
 In 2010, Trisha collaborated with People for the Ethical Treatment of Animals (PETA) in issuing a public appeal to domesticate stray dogs rather than craving for pedigreed foreign breeds.
 She was also the Goodwill Ambassador for the "Angel for Animals" campaign organised by PETA in 2010, encouraging people to adopt homeless dogs.
 PETA praised Trisha for her work, and sent her an appreciation letter highlighting her animal rescue work and efforts to encourage people to adopt Indian community dogs.

 In 2017, Trisha was the first actor from South India to be conferred with the UNICEF celebrity advocate status.
 Subsequently, she will voice the rights of children including adolescents and young people.

 The Indian Express noted Trisha to be "a top actor" in the South Indian film industry.
 Rediff.com termed her the "biggest sensation" in South India.
 Filmfare noted, "Trisha has remained popular with audiences by regularly playing endearing characters and appearing in blockbuster films."
 They further praised her "longevity" in the industry.
-Gautam Sunder noted, "She has sustained two decades in films as a leading actor with proven mettle and box-office success."
-He also noted her "ubiquitous popularity" that still persists.
+Gautam Sunder noted her "ubiquitous popularity", saying: "She has sustained two decades in films as a leading actor with proven mettle and box-office success."
 Aditya Shrikrishna of Verve termed Trisha the "legacy maker" and noted, "Trisha has made her a popular choice for author-backed roles."
 Trisha continues to be active in the film industry, and her enduring appeal and versatility have solidified her status as a significant figure in Indian cinema.

 Trisha replaced Rani Mukerji as the brand ambassador of Fanta India.
 She was the brand ambassador of Scooty Pep+, for which she has replaced Preity Zinta.
 She was also the brand ambassador for Vivel Di Wills, a product by ITC Limited.
 In 2011, she replaced Asin in the Fairever fairness cream commercial.
 Trisha is also a prominent celebrity endorser for other brands and products including Joy Alukkas, Volini, and Urbanrise.